 The iPhone and iPad apps add chat between startups and candidates.
 They also have group chat for companies, so everyone on the team can find and discuss candidates.
 By our munificence, you can also undo if you swipe right by accident.

 Candidates can apply to 8,000 companies with one profile, including Shyp, Twitch, Instacart, Zenefits, Medium and Uber.
 Startups can find 10,000 new candidates a week—over half are engineers, designers or product managers.

 The Jobs app is the best way to find a great startup job or candidate while you’re on the go.

 Here’s the presentation we used to brief the press.
 It has lots of stats and info not included here.
 Enjoy.

 About CSC Upshot

 The fund’s largest limited partner is CSC Group.
 Founded in 2000, it is one of China’s 3 largest private equity firms, with $12B under management.
-Their investing areas include information technology, new materials and clean energy.

 CSC Group’s founder, Mr. Shan Xiangshuang, is co-chairman of the China Venture Capital Association and regarded as a pioneer in Chinese venture capital.
-Their U.S. venture capital arm is lead by Tom Cole, a former startup CEO and general partner at Trinity Ventures, with engineering and MBA degrees from Yale and Stanford.
+Their U.S. venture capital arm is led by Tom Cole, a former startup CEO and general partner at Trinity Ventures, with engineering and MBA degrees from Yale and Stanford.